nishithpandey/NanoRaft/site-src/src/docs/resiliency-and-fault-tolerance.md

 ![](/img/warning.png){: style="height:25px;width:25px"} It is up to the client to retry an operation whose result is not received, because a retry could cause the operation to be committed twice based on the actual failure scenario.
-MicroRaft goes for simplicity and does not employ deduplication (I have plans to implement an opt-in deduplication mechanism in future).
+NanoRaft goes for simplicity and does not employ deduplication (I have plans to implement an opt-in deduplication mechanism in future).
 If deduplication is needed, it can be done inside `StateMachine` implementations for now.